-Required contribution rates for active plan members and employers as a percentage of payroll for the year ended June 30, 2022 were as follows:
+Required contribution rates for active plan members and employers as a percentage of payroll for the year ended June 30, 2023 were as follows:

-Members - The member contribution rate was 7.00 percent of applicable member earnings for fiscal year 2021-2022.
+Members: The member contribution rate was 7.00 percent of applicable member earnings for fiscal year 2021-2022.

-Employers - The employer contribution rate was 22.91 percent of applicable member earnings.
+Employers: The employer contribution rate was 25.37 percent of applicable member earnings.

-The District contributed \$8,495,301 to the plan for the fiscal year ended June 30, 2022.
+The District contributed \$9,730,991 to the plan for the fiscal year ended June 30, 2023.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2022, the District reported a liability of \$50,942,000 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: At June 30, 2023, the District reported a liability of \$82,489,000 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
 The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school districts.
-At June 30, 2021, the District's proportion was 0.25 percent, which was the same proportion percentage measured as of June 30, 2020.
+At June 30, 2022, the District's proportion was 0.240 percent, which was decrease 0.010 percent proportion percentage measured as of June 30, 2021.